When to Use a DIY Reed Diffuser

 The first being a carrier oil.
 What’s the best carrier oil for reed diffuser recipes?
 First off if you’re unfamiliar with carrier oils, check out this complete guide on everything you ever wanted to know about carrier oils – including a printable carrier oil blending reference guide from the Oily Chic Library and what carrier oils you should avoid.

-In my experience the best carrier oil for reed diffuser is plant-based, light and has little to no scent.
+In my experience, the best carrier oil for reed diffusers is plant-based, light and has little to no scent.
 Here are two carrier oils I recommend for making a DIY reed diffuser.
 Each is inexpensive and has a long shelf life.